 Combine all of your components.
 Combine 1/4 cup white vinegar and 1/2 teaspoon liquid dish soap in a spray bottle.
 Dilute the solution with two cups of water, then rapidly shake the bottle to combine the components.
 If you don’t have white vinegar on hand, lemon juice can be used in its place.
 Lemon juice, like distilled white vinegar, has a moderate acidity that cuts through grease and dirt with equal aplomb.

 Make It Smell Great

 There’s a lot to like about vinegar as a cleaning agent, but the strong stench isn’t for everyone.
 Fortunately, by adding essential oil to the spray bottle mixture, you may go a long way toward masking the fragrance of your homemade glass cleaner.
-Choose your favourite oil—it doesn’t matter which one—and add 10 to 15 drops.
+Choose your favorite oil—it doesn’t matter which one—and adds 10 to 15 drops.

 With your homemade window cleaner ready, spray it on the window glass and then wipe it throughout the entire area you’re cleaning with a lint-free cloth.
 Take care not to use a cloth or sponge that may leave streaks (or even scratches).
 Choose a microfiber cloth or chamois for the greatest results.

-However, it is crucial to note that vinegar cleaning solutions should not be used in place of real sanitising cleansers that eliminate 99.9% of disease-causing bacteria and viruses, as required by the EPA for products marketed as sanitizers.
+However, it is crucial to note that vinegar cleaning solutions should not be used in place of real sanitizing cleaners that eliminate 99.9% of disease-causing bacteria and viruses, as required by the EPA for products marketed as sanitizers.